Heartsease Specialist Resource Base for Speech, Language and Communication Needs

 Ruby class is Heartsease’s Speech, Language and Communication Needs Specialist Resource Base (SLCN SRB).
 It is one of five SLCN SRBs in Norfolk.
 We support children with severe, persisting speech disorders and / or expressive language disorders.
 10 children from Reception and Key Stage 1 (ages 4-7) attend the class from Monday to Thursday, returning to their mainstream (‘home’) schools every Friday.

-A summary of how the SRB works can be found in the leaflet for parents SRB leaflet for parents.
+A summary of how the SRB works can be found in the leaflet for parents:-

 The SRB is run by Danielle Epurescu, a qualified teacher who has a diploma in Language and Communication Impairments in Children.
-She is supported by two Learning Support Assistants (LSAs), Louise Johnson and Ali Dennis.
-Louise is a Higher Level Teaching Assistant who has ELKLAN (speech and language) and Forest School qualifications.
-Ali is studying the ELKLAN course.
-A speech and language therapist (SLT), Louisa Spence, works in the SRB for 2 days a week.
+She is supported by two Learning Support Assistants (TAs), Julie Oxborrow and Ali Dennis.
+Ali has the ELKLAN qualification.
+Two speech and language therapists (SLTs), Louisa Spence and Jess Marler, work in the SRB for two half days each.

 Ruby class has its own classroom within Heartsease Primary Academy, which is laid out to support the Early Years Foundation Stage (EYFS) and Key Stage 1 (KS1) curriculum.
-A room within the room is used for one-to-one speech and language therapy by Louisa and follow-up work by the LSAs.
+A room within the room is used for one-to-one speech and language therapy by Louisa and Jess and follow-up work by a TA.
 We also have full access to the rest of the school’s facilities, including the swimming pool and our on-site forest for Forest School.

 Developing speech and language skills

-Generally, children have one-to-one therapy from Louisa twice a week.
-Two further one-to-one sessions are lead by the LSAs, under Louisa’s guidance.
+Generally, children have one-to-one therapy from Louisa or Jess twice a week.
+Two further one-to-one sessions are lead by a TA, under the SLT’s guidance.
 Alongside this individual therapy, children’s skills are developed and enhanced by integrating their speech and language targets into all aspects of learning.
 Regular Show and Tell sessions further develop their oral skills.

 Inclusion in mainstream classes